CyrianCrPro/AI-Driven-NFT-Classification/README.md

-# AI NFT ANALYZER
+# NFT Classification Project

-This repository is the result of my work at fxhash.

-It contains my intership project subdivided in 4 different approaches.
-All of them aim to ask an ai model information about a given nft from the fxhash.xyz website.
+This repository is the result of my work at fxhash and contains my intership project subdivided in 4 different approaches.

+The project focuses on the classification of NFTs using various methods, primarily leveraging visual information.
+Each classification approach is organized separately in the GitHub repository, named according to the specific method or result.
+The approaches include:

+- [Classification by Color](ClassificationbyColor/README.md): Categorizing NFTs based on their color schemes.
+- [Classification by Tag](ClassificationbyTag/README.md): Categorizing NFTs based on their associated tags.
+- [Algorithm Detection](AlgorithmDetection/README.md): A custom-trained AI model analyzes the NFTs to suggest keywords that likely indicate the generative algorithms used.
+- [Descriptive Model](DescriptiveModel/README.md): Using CLIP and BLIP models to generate short, descriptive summaries of the images.

+## Project Goals

+**Support for Artists:** By suggesting relevant tags, artists can enhance their artwork's visibility when uploading to marketplaces.
+**Improved Navigation:** Enables better search functionality on marketplaces by filling in missing tags or suggesting additional ones that authors might overlook.
+**Market Insights:** Provides an overview of trends in the NFT marketplace by applying the models to a broader collection of artworks.

-The project is mostly in python using jupyter notebook.
+Mostly in python using jupyter notebook.

 ## Features